hx2A/py5website/reference/py5magics_py5captureframes.rst

 Description
 ===========

-Capture frames from the currently running sketch.
+Capture frames from the currently running Sketch.

 Use the ``-w`` argument to wait before starting.